flopezag/SDM.SQLgeneration/README.md

 - The `/generate` path is a POST operation designed to generate a SQL Schema based on the provided data model.

-- Request Body: The API expects a JSON object in the payload with the details of the GitHub URL to the Data Model model.yaml from which the SQL Schema will be generated, along with other necessary details
+- Request Body: The API expects a JSON object in the payload with the details of the GitHub URL to the Data Model model.yaml from which the SQL Schema will be generated, along with other necessary details.

 This service simplifies the generation of SQL Schemas by providing a clear and structured API.
-It is particularly useful for automating the process of creating SQL Schemas based on data models, thereby streamlining the development and maintenance of databases
+It is particularly useful for automating the process of creating SQL Schemas based on data models, thereby streamlining the development and maintenance of databases.

 # Create a Python Virtual Environement